allanrono/FIT3179_Assignment_2_Resubmission/README.md

 - Find a domain that is useful or interesting to people.
 - Find Datasets that are relevant to your domain.
 - Does not necessarily have to be from the domain but has to be relevant.
 - Design how you would want to explain your narrative of the domain through maps,diagrams and idioms.
 - Start documenting all the process from start to finish.

-- Domain: Earthquake Analysis
+- Domain: Human Development in Europe
-- Dataset: Earthquake Analysis
+- Dataset: Human Development (source Kaggle)
-- Design Ideas: (Use 5 Design Sheet Methodology) -Earthquake overview
+- Design Ideas: (Use 5 Design Sheet Methodology) -Human Life expectancy in europe(Variation of eastern europe compared to western europe)
-    -Earthquake Overview by Continent
-    -Earthquake Frequencies according to Months
-    -Duration of Earthquakes using the recorded Hours and Seconds -Changes that Have occured in Magnitude by Country

 # Brief Guideline on what to do